GiG gears up to tier one with Sportnco deal

 “Firstly, it massively improves our sports capability.
 In 2018, we launched GiG sports with some fairly prominent bands across various markets.
-However, sports was never our primary focus and therefore, the challenges of the market ensured we did not grow at the rate we would have liked.
+However, sports was never our primary focus and, therefore, the challenges of the market ensured we did not grow at the rate we would have liked.

-“We now have a tier one sportsbook in our portfolio that operates in Western and Southern Europe, the US and Latin America which means we can confidently offer a premium end-to-end scenario including sports, which we’ve not been able to do properly in the past with GiG sports.”
+“We now have a tier one sportsbook in our portfolio that operates in Western and Southern Europe, the US and Latin America which means we can confidently offer a premium end-to-end scenario including sports, which we’ve not been able to do properly in the past with GiG sports.

 “The second element comes down to our ability to be active in more regulated markets.
-If you look at our portfolio prior to the acquisition, we had 12 regulated markets at GiG, and we plan to add 5 additional markets in 2022.
+If you look at our portfolio prior to the acquisition, we had 12 regulated markets at GiG, and we plan to add five additional markets in 2022.
 Now, with Sportnco we’re up to 25 – and we have a further ten, which will take us up to 35 by the end of the year.”

 Therefore GiG is now a “naturally compelling choice for any sports or casino-led brand wishing to expand quickly into new markets”, says Collins.
 This could range from local brands with specific regional identities to existing online businesses who want to drive more revenue into other markets.

 “It’s really difficult for any brand to enter multiple markets in a year.
 Believe me when I say, we understand the complexity.
 Indeed, that is why we have positioned ourselves in such a way, post acquisition.
-We are trying to deliver a tech solution in line with one of the industry’s key challenges and become a key to their success” he says.
+We are trying to deliver a tech solution in line with one of the industry’s key challenges and become a key to their success,” he says.

 Acquiring market leaders

-Collins emphasised the importance of viewing Sportnco as a multifaceted business due to its acquisition of Tecnalis together with its Alira player account management platform 12 months prior GiG’s deal for Sportnco being announced in December.
+Collins emphasised the importance of viewing Sportnco as a multifaceted business due to its acquisition of Tecnalis together with its Alira player account management platform 12 months prior to GiG’s deal for Sportnco being announced in December.